prashnerd/slate/source/includes/_challenges.md

 >Note that the `"more"` flag indicates if there are more entries in the leaderboard.
 This can be especially useful if you are using the `page` and `limit` parameters and need to know if more pages need to be displayed!

-This endpoint retrieves a list of users on the leaderboard of the specified challenge.
+This endpoint retrieves a list of **users on the leaderboard of the specified challenge**.

 ### HTTP Request